-The MTFC's net position has increased over the last three years primarily as a result of income derived from interest earned on loans and investments.
-The amount of growth in net position dropped in fiscal year 2021 because of reduced interest rates on both loans and investments.
-We anticipate continued growth in the future; however, the amount will be dictated by interest rates.
+Historically, the MTFC's net position has increased primarily as a result of income derived from interest earned on loans and investments.
+Net position declined in fiscal year 2022 because rising interest rates resulted in the market value of investments decreasing.
+As investments mature and we procure new investments, we anticipate the effects of interest rates on the market value of investments will normalize.
+Due to increased loan activity, we anticipate continued net position growth in the future; however, the amount will be dictated by interest rates and fluctuations in the market value of investments.